kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Open Questions

-- What to do with evicted pods - put them to queue or try again immediately?
+- What to do with evicted and blocked pods - put them to queue or try again immediately?

 ## TODOs